 To ensure people don’t get bored while waiting for something to happen, offer them some distraction.
 This can be something fun, something unexpected or anything else that catches your users’ attention long enough for your app to load.
 Fine animations can distract your visitors and make them ignore long loading times.

-Providing feedback is fundamental to a positive user experience.
+Providing users with feedback or using notifications is fundamental to a positive user experience.
 Feedback can reduce uncertainty for users and increase the time they are willing to wait.